 Food Delivery Driving Trends in 2020

 While it seems most of the nation is on pause, it’s no surprise delivery restaurants are logging just as many miles as they were before restrictions largely shuttered dine-in restaurants.
 Franchise owners and operators may be startled at the rate their employees are contributing to the adverse driving conditions in 2020.
-Data from our client-base alone suggests incidents per mile (IPM) has increased anywhere from 7-10% since January.
+Data from our client base alone suggests incidents per mile (IPM) has increased anywhere from 7-10% since January.

 An activated telematics device collects a driver’s trip data, recording any speeding, hard cornering, rapid acceleration, and hard braking “incidents.”
-IPM is the number of incidents a driver accumulates over distance.
+IPM is the number of incidents a driver accumulates over a distance.

 The telematics data also shows speeding incidents 10-20 mph over the speed limit climbed steeply from January to April, up by nearly 48%.
 Speeding incidents exceeding 20 mph over the speed limit are even worse, soaring from 0.446 incidents per 1,000 miles in January to 0.852 in April – a 91% increase.

-Fortunately, franchisees and franchisors empowered by telematics can monitor activity and implement change quickly – launching new communications, policies and procedures, and training aimed at mitigating business risk and protecting lives.
+Fortunately, franchisees and franchisors empowered by telematics can monitor activity and implement change quickly – launching new communications, policies, and procedures, and training aimed at mitigating business risk and protecting lives.
 Whether you have access to telematics data or not, it’s critical you consistently reinforce safety practices with your team.